Ale97PLL/PLAY/README.md

 - Q: Does PLAY work only with the EAGLE computer?
 - A: PLAY is designed for Windows (tested and developed with Windows 10/11 64bit) so you can install it also in standard computers, not only in the EAGLEs.
 #
 - Q: Can I use my third party focuser or rotator with PLAY?
-Can I use PLAY without ESATTO, SESTO SENSO 2 or GIOTTO?
+Can I use PLAY without ESATTO, SESTO SENSO 2, GIOTTO or ALTO?
-- A: No, PLAY doesn’t support third party focusers or rotators and it requires the use of ESATTO focuser, SESTO SENSO 2 focusing motor or GIOTTO flat field generator.
+- A: No, PLAY doesn’t support third party focusers or rotators and it requires the use of ESATTO focuser, SESTO SENSO 2 focusing motor, GIOTTO flat field generator or ALTO telescope cover motor.
 #
 - Q: What Alt-Az mounts can I use for Alt-Az astrophotography with PLAY?
 - A: Alt-Az deep-sky astrophotography feature in PLAY has been developed for tested with SkyWatcher AZ-EQ5 and AZ-EQ6 mounts and it requires the use of the ARCO rotator.